speakeasy-api/openapi-directory/SDKs/gambitcomm.local/mimic/21.00/go/README.md

 * `ProtocolWebPortStop` - Stop the agent's WEB port
 * `ProtocolWebSetConfig` - Set the agent's WEB configuration
 * `ProtocolWebSetTrace` - Set the agent's WEB traffic tracing
-* `Reload` - Reload the current agent.
-* `Remove` - Remove an entry from a table.
-* `Resume` - Resume the current agent.
-* `Save` - Save agent MIB values.
-* `SetDelay` - one-way transit delay in msec
-* `SetDrops` - drop rate (every N-th PDU)
-* `SetHost` - host address of the agent.
-* `SetInformTimeout` - timeout in seconds for retransmitting INFORM PDUs
-* `SetInterface` - network interface card for the agent
-* `SetLog` - The current log file for the Simulator.
-* `SetMask` - subnet mask of the agent.
-* `SetMibs` - set of MIBs, simulations and scenarios
-* `SetNetdev` - The network address of the host where the MIMIC simulator is running.
-* `SetOiddir` - MIB directory of the agent.
-* `SetOwner` - owner of the agent
-* `SetPdusize` - maximum PDU size
-* `SetPort` - port number
-* `SetPrivdir` - private directory of the agent.
-* `SetProtocols` - protocols supported by agent as a comma-separated list
-* `SetReadCommunity` - read community string
-* `SetStarttime` - relative start time
-* `SetState` - Set the state of a MIB object object
-* `SetTrace` - SNMP PDU tracing
-* `SetValidate` - SNMP SET validation policy
-* `SetValue` - Set a variable in the Value Space.
-* `SetWriteCommunity` - write community string
-* `SplitOid` - Split the numerical OID into the object OID and instance OID.
-* `Start` - Start the current agent.
-* `StartAllAgents` - Start MIMIC.
-* `StartIpalias` - Starts an existing ipalias for the agent.
-* `StatusIpalias` - Returns the status (0=down, 1=up) of an existing ipalias for the agent.
-* `Stop` - Show the agent's primary IP address
-* `StopAllAgents` - Stop MIMIC.
-* `StopIpalias` - Stops an existing ipalias for the agent.
-* `StoreExists` - This command can be used as a predicate to ascertain the existence of a given variable.
-* `StoreGet` - Fetches the value associated with a variable.
-* `StoreList` - This command will return the list of variables in the said scope.
-* `StoreLreplace` - These commands treat the variable as a list, and allow to replace an entry in the list at the specified index with the specified value.
-The variable has to already exist.
-* `StorePersists` - This command can be used as a predicate to ascertain the persistence of a given variable.
-* `StoreSave` - This operation flushes all global objects which need to be made persistent to disk.
-* `StoreSet` - Set the variable store for the global storage
-* `StoreUnset` - Deletes a variable which is currently defined.
-* `Terminate` - Terminate the MIMIC daemon.
-* `TrapConfigAdd` - Add a trap destination to the set of destinations.
-* `TrapConfigDel` - Remove a trap destination from the set of destinations.
-* `TrapConfigList` - List the set of trap destinations for this agent instance.
-* `TrapList` - List the outstanding asynchronous traps for this agent instance.
-* `UnsetValue` - Unset a variable in the Value Space in order to free its memory.

 <!-- End SDK Available Operations -->